 But in the U.S. market, GM was aggressively transforming its product line for something else—it was scaling back on cars and doubling down on higher-emissions pickup trucks and sport utility vehicles.

 SUVs and other light trucks now make up more than three-quarters of GM’s passenger vehicle sales in the U.S., up from less than 60 percent five years ago.
 The majority of the 20 planned electric car models are destined for China, where the government has new EV mandates.
 The company has announced no plans for electric versions of any of the big vehicles that are its best sellers in the U.S.

-"We have ... successfully transitioned to a crossover- and truck-focused business," Kurt McNeil, U.S. vice president of Sales Operations said in a statement to investors early this year.
+“We have … successfully transitioned to a crossover- and truck-focused business,” Kurt McNeil, U.S. vice president of Sales Operations said in a statement to investors in early 2018.

 GM is not alone.
 All of the Big Three automakers—GM, Ford and Fiat Chrysler—have shifted toward big, heavy vehicles that drink more fuel per mile.
 In fact, they were in last place for fuel economy among the 13 automakers selling in the U.S. market, according to the EPA’s most recent annual fuel economy trends report.

 It’s an ominous development for climate change, since gasoline is the largest contributor to carbon emissions in transportation—the nation’s biggest source of planet-warming greenhouse gases.

 It also helps explains why automakers sought President Donald Trump’s help in easing the fuel economy and greenhouse gas emissions standards that they had agreed to as part of a 2009 economic bailout.
 Trump went farther than the automakers had in mind, however, and he now plans to freeze the standards and abandon the goal of a more than 50 mpg average for the U.S. vehicle fleet, undoing what would be one of the largest steps any nation has taken on climate change.